Rogers High School (Arkansas): Extracurricular activities

 The Rogers High mascot is the "Mountaineer"; frequently shortened to "Mountie".
 The school colors are royal blue and white.
 Rogers Mounties compete in interscholastic competition at the state's largest classification level (7A) in the 7A West Conference administered by the Arkansas Activities Association (AAA).
 Activities include baseball, basketball (boys/girls), bowling (boys/girls), competitive cheer, cheer, cross country (boys/girls), competitive dance, dance, debate, football, golf (boys/girls), soccer (boys/girls), softball, speech, swimming (boys/girls), tennis (boys/girls), track (boys/girls), volleyball and wrestling.
-They also compete in quiz bowl under the Arkansas Governer's Quizbowl Association.
+They also compete in quiz bowl under the Arkansas Governor's Quizbowl Association.

-Rogers boasts the state's most successful girls cross country program with a state-record 17 state championships between 1980 and 2011, including six (1980-1985) and five (1989-1993) consecutive titles, respectively.
-The boy's squad has raced its way to 19 cross country state championships between 1988 and 2017 with seven consecutive banners raised from 2002 to 2008.
+Rogers boasts the state's most successful girls cross country program with a state-record 18 state championships between 1980 and 2023, including six (1980-1985) and five (1989-1993) consecutive titles, respectively.
+The boy's squad has raced its way to 19 cross country state championships between 1988 and 2016 with seven consecutive banners raised from 2002 to 2008.
 The girls soccer team has won 4 state titles (2004, 2005, 2006, 2018).
 The boys' soccer team won the 2017 state title.
 The girls tennis team won its first state tennis championship in 2012.
 The girls bowling team won their first state bowling championship in 2012.
-In baseball, Rogers knocked in a state record 11 home runs, including 6 in a single game in the 1999 state tournament.
+In baseball, Rogers won their first state title in 2021.
+They also knocked in a state record 11 home runs, including 6 in a single game in the 1999 state tournament.
 They have recently become much more successful in quiz bowl, making it to the state finals in 2022 in which they placed 2nd in the televised game against Southside High School.

 In 2012, sprinter and former Arkansas Track and Field Walk-On Chase Lamers was awarded the Gatorade State Boys Track & Field Athlete of the Year award.